Walter Kraemer: Legacy

 Kraemer's activity in the camp infirmary led, in 1945 to the nickname "doctor of Buchenwald".
 The journalist and political scientist Eugen Kogon (CDU) praised his Buchenwald inmate in 1946's "The SS State" as a "strong, bold personality."
-(1946).
-The East German writer and fellow inmate Bruno Apitz put him in "Naked Among Wolves"(1956, film 1963) by giving the main character the name of Walter Krämer.
+The East German writer and fellow inmate Bruno Apitz included him in "Naked Among Wolves" (1956, film 1963) by giving the main character the name of Walter Krämer.
 In particular, the youth of East Germany (GDR) knew of Krämer because Apitz's novel was required reading in schools.
-At the Martin-Luther-Universität Halle, doctorate Christine Wenzel wrote a dissertation on "The Life and Work of the German Communists Walter Kramer" (1970).
-In Weimar and in Neukirchen at Karl-Marx-Stadt, two Medical schools were named after Kraemer (1970), but in 1992/93 the names were changed.
-In Weimar "tradition cabinet Walter Kraemer" (1975ff.) issued and preserved relics from Kraemer's private and political life, which have now been removed and partially destroyed, the NS-Gedenkstätte, his hometown Active Museum Südwestfalen, could save more and exhibit.
+At the Martin Luther University Halle, doctorate Christine Wenzel wrote a dissertation on "The Life and Work of the German Communist Walter Krämer".
+In Weimar and in Neukirchen, two medical schools were named after Kraemer in 1970, but in 1992/93 the names were changed.
+Relics from Kraemer's private and political life, which were displayed and preserved in the Weimar "Traditional Cabinet Walter Kraemer" (1975ff.), were then also removed and partially destroyed, while some other relics could be saved by the NS-memorial Aktives Museum Südwestfalen of his hometown.
 A dental clinic in Berlin-Lichtenberg was named after Kraemer.

-In 1999 Kraemer was posthumously awarded the title Righteous Among the Nations by the Israeli Holocaust memorial museum Yad Vashem.
-At the Verleihungsakt in Siegen by the Israeli ambassador on 11 April 2000, the 55th anniversary of the liberation of the Buchenwald concentration camp was attended by over 400 people.
+In 1999, Kraemer was posthumously awarded the title Righteous Among the Nations by the Israeli Holocaust memorial museum Yad Vashem.
+The award ceremony in Siegen by the Israeli ambassador on 11 April 2000, the 55th anniversary of the liberation of the Buchenwald concentration camp, was attended by over 400 people.

-In West Germany, Kraemer was not widely known and only remembered without ceremony - as a consequence he long remained largely unknown.
-On what would have been his 110th birthday, 2002 in Goslar Hahndorf on the initiative of the association "Tracing Goslar" a memorial to the former concentration camp subcamp, in which Kraemer was murdered.
+In West Germany, Kraemer was largely unknown outside his region of origin, where his biography was controversially received and he remained without honor for a long time.
+On what would have been his 110th birthday in 2002, a memorial stone was erected in Goslar Hahndorf on the initiative of the association "Spurensuche Harzregion" (Harz Region Traces) for the former concentration camp subcamp, in which Kraemer was murdered.
 On 25 April 2011, the 66th anniversary of the liberation by the United States Army, the camp community of the concentration camp Buchenwald-Dora honored him with a plaque.
 It was the first award for a German.
-It was attended from Siegerland groups of Association of Victims of the Nazi Regime - Federation of antifascists and anti-fascists (VVN-BdA) and the DKP part.
-It said among other things the temporarily active in Siegen media scientist Karl Prümm and Romani Rose, chairman of the Central Council of German Sinti and Roma.
-In Hannover moved Gunter Demnig front of the entrance of the bookstore Lehmann at the Heiligerstraße 16 on 4 December 2012 a stumbling block for Kraemer marking the site where the party office of the KPD had been, in which Kraemer had worked as a district secretary.
-The stone was donated by the VVN-BdA Siegerland-Wittgenstein.
+It was attended by groups of the Association of Persecutees of the Nazi Regime – Federation of Antifascists (VVN-BdA) and the DKP from the Siegerland.
+Among those speaking were Karl Prümm, a media scientist who was temporarily active in Siegen, and Romani Rose, Chairman of the Central Council of German Sinti and Roma.
+In Hanover, on 4 December 2012, Gunter Demnig placed a Stolperstein for Kraemer in front of the entrance to Lehmann's bookstore at Heiligerstraße 16, marking the site where the party office of the KPD had been, in which Kraemer had worked as a district manager.
+The Stolperstein was donated by the VVN-BdA Siegerland-Wittgenstein.

-Memorialization
+Commemoration

 Since the end of Nazism, an annual wreath-laying ceremony on the second Sunday in September, the "Day of the Victims of Fascism", is held at Kraemer's grave in Siegen.